 At the railway station 🙂

-Later, Mayank and Aditi hosted me and Gaurav from Bingage, and we also managed to get some time to drop by a beautiful cafe called Mitthi which has been set up by Pushpendra from MSG91.
+Later, Mayank and Aditi hosted me and Gaurav from Bingage, and we also managed to get some time to drop by a beautiful cafe called Mitthi which had been set up by Pushpendra from MSG91.
 After some wonderful chai and a return gift, Gaurav and I left for the railway station to go to my next destination, Surat.
 I hope to reach around 2:30 am in the morning and looking forward to seeing some fantastic founders out there.
 This is been written from the train and now the Airtel network seems to be quite stable from Indore to Surat.

 We reached Surat around 2:30 am and managed to get some sleep as the next day was going to be hectic.
 It also started with a delicious breakfast hosted by Kalpesh and Ankit from Suvit.
 They showed me around the city, and bragged about Surat being #2 in cleanliness and that it is also called the city of bridges — something that I actually got to experience.
 The food in Surat is probably the best in the country and one must make sure to have it in their lifetime.